opencord/docs/charts/logging-monitoring.md

 - [Grafana](http://docs.grafana.org/) on port *31300*
 - [Prometheus](https://prometheus.io/docs/) on port *31301*

+For informations on how to use Prometheys please refer to the [Prometheus Operations Guide](../operating_cord/prometheus.md).

 ## logging charts

 By default, the logging charts rely on the [Persistent Storage](storage.md)